vitessedata/quicksetup/nimbix.alveo/README.md

 Edit env.sh as necessary.

 User must be able to sudo.
-We install software to typical locations.
-Database and data are stored in $DATADIR, default to $DIR/data, and can be changed in env.sh.
-User must create this dir and have write permission.
+User must set up ~/.ssh so that he/she can ssh localhost without password.

 Next, run each of the following shell scritps.